Gametrics/standards/grc.md

 !UNKN| Unknown brand (but one probably exists)

 - `!NONA` indicates that the brand is unknown *and* unknow*able*.
-This could be a “no name” item with no meaningful brand information available, and it is unlikely that it will ever be known.
+This could be a "no name" item with no meaningful brand information available, and it is unlikely that it will ever be known.
 - `!UNKN` indicates that there probably is a brand, but that the information is not known to the creator of the code

 When creating brand codes, it is **RECOMMENDED** that the following considerations apply:

-- If an item is known to be released by a subsidiary of a larger company, use the subsidiary’s name (i.e., Tengen would be its own company, not Atari, even though Tengen was an Atari subsidiary).
+- If an item is known to be released by a subsidiary of a larger company, use the subsidiary’s name (so Tengen would be its own company, not Atari, even though Tengen was an Atari subsidiary).
 - For similarly-named regional subsidiaries, such as Nintendo of Japan or Nintendo of America, use the code of the parent company.
 Splitting regional subsidiaries into their own brands may represent too much granularity.

 ### Authenticity \(A\)